bbauska/W3Cx-5of5/README.md

 <h5>Labels need to describe the purpose of the form control</h5>

-Form fields and other form controls usually have visible labels, such as
-\"E-mail Address:\" as the label for a text field (see figure below).
+Form fields and other form controls usually have visible labels, such as &quot;E-mail Address:&quot; as the label for a text field (see figure below).

 ![](./images/image498.png){width="2.0in"
 height="0.2705883639545057in"}